bolderbrush10/SearchlightAssault/programmer-notes.md

 ## Current Task:

 ## Next Tasks:

 - Test vs other mods

 - Prepare FAQ: explain potential mod incompatibility, workarounds, uninstall command, performance (only use ~1 - 2 thousand searchlights), etc

-- Final sweep on other TODOs

 - Uphold that promise about the multiplayer map from the mod description

 ## Design Decisions & Discussion

-- What if we just draw a searchlight effect ourselves and manual move & search around it every tick?
+- What if we just draw a searchlight effect ourselves and manually move & search around it every tick?

-  This is extremely performance intensive.
+  This is extremely performance intensive, after a few dozen of these you noticably lose fps.
   It's vastly more efficient to have the game create an entity, shoot at it, and let the engine do pathfinding and rendering calls for us.
+  (Even with all the rigmarole associated with maintaining that entity...)

 - What if we used TargetMasks to protect turtles from being attacked,